FabioMiguel2000/Reliable-PUB-SUB-Service/README.md

 ## Usage Guide
 For this publish-subscribe service:
 - The Clients:
-    - Are be able to do the following operations:
+    - Are able to do the following operations:
         - SUB - Subscribes a Topic
         - UNSUB - Unsubscribes a Topic
         - PUT - Publishes a Message on a Topic